Guide: Account Migration

 If you have trouble with this process, contact your WAFRN administrator.

-Much like the Fediverse-to-WAFRN migration, there is not currently a way to port your posts over to a new account on the Fedi side.
+Much like the Fediverse-to-WAFRN migration, there is not currently a way to port your posts over to a new account on the Fedi side on your own.
 Because WAFRN has a Fedi arm and an ATproto arm, and the ATproto side does support moving posts, you could theoretically take the ATproto arm - if enabled - and link it to a new WAFRN, and port the posts over that way.
 This is very fiddly, though, and also will not capture long posts (more than 300 characters) and WAFRN formatting (such as CSS/HTML and inline media).

-Enter the address of the new profile, then press "Migrate" to confirm.
 WAFRN will move your followers over to the new account, and mark your old account with a banner that tells people you've moved accounts, and where to find you now.

 WAFRN gives you full control of the ATproto side of your account.
 If you decide you don't want to use WAFRN anymore, you can unlink the ATproto account from your WAFRN account and just use it as a regular ATproto account.
 Or, if you prefer, you can use the PDS MOOver to take that ATproto account elsewhere.